-- Preferred Machine Realm-Type the realm name that maps to the role you want to assign. - Preferred Machine Role Set-Type the name of the role.
+- Preferred Machine Realm: Type the realm name that maps to the role you want to assign. - Preferred Machine Role Set: Type the name of the role.
 The role must be one that is identified in the realm's role mapping properties.
 Alternatively, you can specify the name of a role mapping rule that assigns the role set.

-Note: When you use machine credentials for authentication and no user credentials, Pulse cannot perform user based tasks.
+Note: When you use machine credentials for authentication and no user credentials, Pulse Client cannot perform user based tasks.
 The following tasks can be run only when the user is logged in:

 - Run session scripts

 - Detect or modify proxy settings

-- Run automatic Pulse client upgrade
+- Run automatic Pulse Client upgrade

-- Install or upgrade Pulse components
+- Install or upgrade Pulse Client components

-Figure 32: Connect automatically when the machine starts; the connection is authenticated again when the user signs in to the desktop
+Figure 37 Connect automatically when the machine starts; the connection is authenticated again when the user signs in to the desktop

-✓ Connection is e established:
+★ Connection is e established:

 Specify mode: Machine or User \$

 Options:

-✓ Cor nnect automatically
+✓ Con nnect automatically

 🔵 Rec connect at Session Timeout or Deletion If checked, user-initiated sessions will automatically attempt to reconnect upon a session timeout or deletion.

-🗌 Ena ble pre-desktop login (Credential provid er)
+🗌 Ena able pre-desktop login (Credential provider)

 This option uses the Active Directory machine credentials for the machine login process.
-When machine login is complete, Pulse drops that connection and then uses the user credentials for user login.
+When machine login is complete, Pulse Client drops that connection and then uses the user credentials for user login.
 When you select this option, the Realm and Role Set Preferences enable you to specify the following options:

-- Preferred Machine Realm-Type the realm name that maps to the role you want to assign. - Preferred Machine Role Set-Type the name of the role.
+- Preferred Machine Realm: Type the realm name that maps to the role you want to assign. - Preferred Machine Role Set: Type the name of the role.
 The role must be one that is identified in the realm's role mapping properties.
-Alternatively, you can specify the name of a role mapping rule that assigns the role set. - Preferred User Realm-Type the realm name that maps to the role you want to assign. - Preferred User Role Set-Type the name of the role.
+Alternatively, you can specify the name of a role mapping rule that assigns the role set. - Preferred User Realm: Type the realm name that maps to the role you want to assign. - Preferred User Role Set: Type the name of the role.
 The role must be one that is identified in the realm's role mapping properties.
 Alternatively, you can specify the name of a role mapping rule that assigns the role set.

-Machine Authentication for Pulse Policy Secure Overview
+"Machine Authentication for Pulse Policy Secure Overview"

-Remote Desktop Protocol Compatibility with Pulse Secure 802.1X Machine Authentication Connection
+Remote Desktop Protocol Compatibility with a Pulse Client 802.1X Machine Authentication Connection

-If you want to use Remote Desktop Protocol (RDP) to access an endpoint over a Pulse 802.1X connection, machine authentication is required.
+If you want to use Remote Desktop Protocol (RDP) to access an endpoint over a Pulse Client 802.1X connection, machine authentication is required.
 Because of a Microsoft OS limitation, an RDP connection attempt over a user-only 802.1X authenticated connection will fail.
 To support RDP connectivity over an authenticated 802.1X connection, you must have a machine-only connection or a machine-then-user connection.
 In the case of a machine-then-user connection, when you use RDP to connect to a machine over an 802.1X connection that is connected as user, the connection transitions the 802.1X connection to a machine connection.
 If you subsequently log into the machine directly, it transitions back to a user connection.

-To access the endpoint using RDP, you must define the connection to be established using one of the following Pulse configurations:
+To access the endpoint using RDP, you must define the connection to be established using one of the following Pulse Client configurations:

-Figure 33: Connect automatically when the machine starts; machine credentials are used for authentication

-Figure 34: Connect automatically when the machine starts; the connection is authenticated again when the user signs in to the desktop

 ★ Connection is established:

-Specify mode: Machine or User 💠
+Specify mode: Machine

 Options:

+0

+Enable pre-desktop login (Credential provider)

+Liquid 20 ( appart automatically when the machine starts: the connection is authenticated again when the

+Figure 39 Connect automatically when the machine starts; the connection is authenticated again when the

+user signs in to the desktop

+Ad One of the to act of the de

+★ Connection is established:

+Specify mode: Machine or User

+Options:

-✓ Cor onnect automatically
+Connect automatically

-🗌 Rec econnect at Session Timeout or Deletion If checked, user-initiated sessions will automatically attempt to reconnect upon a session timeout or deletion letion.
+Reconnect at Session Timeout or Deletion If checked, user-initiated sessions will automatically attempt to reconnect upon a session timeout or deletion.

-🗌 Ena nable pre-desktop login (Credential provider)
+Enable pre-desktop login (Credential provider)